Burke-Lauenroth-Lab/workflow_guidelines/README.md

 #### Interacting with Git <a name="interacting"/>

 The __terminal__ is the defacto interface with Git and all Git commands start with 'git'.
 Typing 'git' into terminal will yield a list of common commands.
 Much of the functionality for Git command line is replicated in __Git GUIs__ or is available online at GitHub.com.
 Git GUIs are best for pushing local commits and tracking changes and the history that other users have made.
-Common Git Guis include:
+Common Git GUIs include:

-	* ['GitHub Desktop'](https://desktop.github.com/) for Mac OSX and Microsoft Windows allows for visually friendly handling of pull requests, merges, commits, branches, and diffs, but lacks some advanced features (e.g., management of sub-modules).
+	* ['GitHub Desktop'](https://desktop.github.com/) for Mac OSX and Microsoft Windows allows for visually friendly handling of pull requests, merges, commits, branches, and diffs, but lack some advanced features (e.g., management of sub-modules).
 	*['Sourcetree'](https://www.sourcetreeapp.com/), provides similar functionality to 'Github Desktop', but covers most of the advanced features that it lacks.

-__Merge Tools__

-Merge tools allow ease of access when integrating pull requests and merges into other branches.
+GitHub.com is best for submitting pull requests and easy merging when there is _not_ conflicts.
+When there are merge conflicts between branches numerous __merge tools__ exist which allow ease of access when integrating pull requests and merges into other branches.
 Options include Kdiff3, meld, and vimdiff.
 Kdiff3 is completely free to use, and very user-friendly.
 Conflicts are show line by line, character by character, and provides an automated way to merge differenves.

  * `git config --global merge.conflictstyle diff3` # conflict resolution with three sections: HEAD (code between `<<<<<<<` and `|||||||`), feature-branch  (code between `=======` and `>>>>>>>`), and (3rd) merged (=last) common ancestor (code between `|||||||` and `=======`)